Sainfoin – Worth Another Look?

 Several experiments have been performed to determine the suitability of sowing multiple legumes mixtures that include sainfoin.
 These include mixtures with white clover, birdsfoot trefoil, and even lucerne.
 The birdsfoot trefoil mixture worked well when used in a conserved forage system.
 Sainfoin and lucerne have been sown together in hopes that Sainfoin could reduce the risk of bloat from feeding cattle fresh lucerne.
 Experiments in Canada have shown that it is possible to reduce the risk of bloat by feeding the two crops in a mixture.
 Possible concerns with mixtures are that the sainfoin may not persist under the higher levels of competition from lucerne.

 Early work suggested that Sainfoin was best established without a companion crop.
 Unfortunately this means that the field would normally not provide a yield for the establishment year.
 Recent work done at the RAC suggests that it is possible to use a companion crop (spring cereals or peas) to establish sainfoin and obtain a forage crop in the establishment year.

 Sainfoin is very susceptible to invasion from weeds, as a result of slow growth during the establishment year.
-A post-emergence application of ‘Belmac +’ is approved but be sure to follow the product label to avoid injury to the sainfoin.
+A post-emergence application of ‘Belmac +’ (NO LONGER APPROVED ON LABEL) is approved but be sure to follow the product label to avoid injury to the sainfoin.
 If there is not a companion grass with the sainfoin a winter application of carbetamide will suppress grass weeds and give a useful control of chickweed.
 Please check with your agronomist for details.

 Production and Management